tylerjereddy/pytest-regex/README.md

 # pytest-regex

-## Use Python Standard Library Regular Expression to Specify Tests to Run
+## Use Python Standard Library Regular Expressions to Specify Tests to Run

 After installing locally with i.e., `python -m pip install .` you can compare it with more conventional test selection techniques as follows.